kunalgorithm/simplelogin-cra-example/README.md

 ## Why is this cool?

-You can now deploy your app and sign up users, all activated with a minimal amount of code.
+You can now deploy your app and sign up users, all with a minimal amount of code.

-If you open up `App.tsx` you'll be faced with literally all the required code needed to enable this.
+If you open up `App.tsx` you'll be faced with all the required code needed to enable this.

 At the top, we import and initialize the SimpleLogin object